open-forest-observatory/geospatial-data-registration-toolkit/README.md

 poetry install
 ```

-# Data
+# Examples
 Example data can be found in this [folder](https://ucdavis.box.com/v/GDRT-example-data).
 The contents should be downloaded and placed in the `data` folder.
+The two notebooks in `dev` can be run using this data.